Phytosanitary Certificate for Export

 The purpose of the Phytosanitary certificate for export is explained in detail below:

-- A phytosanitary certificate is issued to attest that the plant, plant product or other regulated articles meet the phytosanitary requirements of importing country
+- A phytosanitary certificate is issued to attest that the plant, plant product, or other regulated articles meet the importing country’s phytosanitary requirements.

-- The phytosanitary certificate may also be issued to support re-export certification to other countries.
+- The phytosanitary certificate may also support re-export certification to other countries.

-The exporter needs to obtain the Phytosanitary Certificate for exporting following types of products:
+The exporter needs to obtain the Phytosanitary Certificate for exporting the following types of products:

-- Phytosanitary Certificate is an important document to export regulated articles such as plants, bulks, and tubers
+- A phytosanitary Certificate is an important document to export regulated articles such as plants, bulks, and tubers

-- The phytosanitary certificate also needed for certain plant products that have been processed and have a potential for introducing regulated pests (For example cotton or wood).
+- The phytosanitary certificate is also needed for certain plant products that have been processed and have a potential for introducing regulated pests (For example, cotton or wood).

-- For exporting the contaminated articles such as empty shipping containers, vehicles or other organisms, PSC is needed.
+- PSC is needed to export contaminated articles such as empty shipping containers, vehicles, or other organisms.